HANCOCK COUNTY

 Although of NKP design, this station served both railroads.
 It was located on the west side of North Liberty Street along the NKP tracks.

-Mortimer A frame passenger and freight station sat at this location (off County Road 216), but burned down around 1947 and was replaced by the station that exists today (see table above).
+Mortimer A frame passenger and freight station sat at this location (off County Road 216), but burned down around 1947 and was replaced by the station that is listed below.

 Mt.
 Cory